stevana/scheduled-pipelines/README.md

 The source can be a file, network socket, a user provided lists of items, etc, from which the inputs to the queue of the first stage are created.
-The inputs can be length-prefixed raw bytes, or newline-separated bytes, etc.

-Similarly the sink can also be a file, or standard out, or a socket.

-In between the source and the sink is where the interesting processing happens in stages.
+The inputs can be length-prefixed raw bytes, or newline-separated bytes, etc. Similarly the sink can also be a file, or standard out, or a socket.
+While in between the source and the sink is where the interesting processing happens in stages.

-- XXX: Scheduling typically assigns work to queues, but here we assign workers to queues?

 ## Prototype implementation